 Spinal Cord Stimulator for Chronic Pain at Rolling Hills Medical in Torrance

-Spinal cord stimulators (SCS) are implantable neurostimulation devices designed specifically for managing a variety of back pain and neck pain syndromes.
+Spinal cord stimulators (SCS) are implantable neurostimulation devices designed specifically for managing back pain and neck pain syndromes, as well as other complex conditions.
 Over 50,000 people have spinal cord stimulators safely implanted every year to deliver long-term pain relief without needing drugs or major surgery.
 The U.S. FDA approved spinal cord stimulators years ago to treat chronic pain affecting the arms, legs and all regions of the back.

 An alternative to back surgery, pain sensations originate from nervous system cells by sending electrochemical signals to the brain.
 Since pain signals are part electrical and part chemical, researchers have learned that it is possible to block pain signals using low-voltage electrical currents to stimulate the spinal cord.